mlrun/mlrun/docs/feature-store/feature-vectors.md

 <img src="../_static/images/feature-store-vector-screen.png" alt="feature-store-vector-screen" width="800"/>

-## Using a feature vector

-After a feature vector is saved, it can be used to create both offline (static) datasets and online (real-time) instances to supply as input to a machine learning model.
+A more sophisticated feature vector is described in [Creating and using a feature vector with different entities and complex joins](#creating-and-using-a-feature-vector-with-different-entities-and-complex-joins).

-### Using an offline feature vector
+## Using an offline feature vector

 Use the feature store's {py:meth}`~mlrun.feature_store.get_offline_features` function to produce a `dataset` from the feature vector.
 It creates the dataset (asynchronously if possible), saves it to the requested target, and returns an {py:class}`~mlrun.feature_store.OfflineVectorResponse`.